JohanPeeters/react-rest-client/README.md

 ## To do

 The project focuses on understanding authentication and authorization from the client's perspective.
-In the interest of simplicity, it some essential feature and best practices are omitted.
+In the interest of simplicity, some essential feature and best practices are omitted.

 ### Error handling